Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

       + With a centralized log management solution, we can more effectively correlate and analyze information from across our environment.
 When we are responding to an attack, logging into multiple tools slows down our investigation, giving attackers more opportunities to hide in our systems and networks.
 With all our monitoring and investigation in a centralized location, we can build workflows and processes that streamline activities, enabling us to contain, eradicate, and recover from the incident faster.
     + Identify Attack Scenarios and detection use cases
     + Create High-Fidelity risk-based Alerts
-      + Reducing as much as possible false positive and having the most precise alerts possible help the security team to focus on the heavy lifting of investigation.
+      + Security operations centers (SOCs) commonly receive many more alerts than they can process, which results in time being wasted investigating false positives while true threats are overlooked.
+Threat detection tools must generate high-quality alerts with low false-positive rates to ensure that security teams are able to focus on real threats to the enterprise
     + Define Reporting Requirements
       + We should have well-defined processes for reporting to management after you recover impacted systems.
 As part of reviewing our incident response plan’s effectiveness, we should have metrics for how quickly and effectively we:
         + Detected the incident